abo-zied/mini-terminal-/README.md

 # mini-terminal
-Sure, I'll create a README file for your project.
-Based on the provided files `main.c`, `shell.c`, and `shell.h`, here is a structured README template:

----

-# Project Title
+# SHELL

 ## Introduction

-This project is designed to [briefly describe the purpose of your project, e.g., "implement a simple shell program for educational purposes"].
-It consists of three main files:
+Welcome to the SHELL repository!
+This project is a comprehensive implementation of a custom shell program designed to provide an educational and practical understanding of how shells operate in Unix-like systems.

 - `main.c`
 - `shell.c`